esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Setup**

-No additional steps required, the modules that are using LDAP are very customizable, so they can be configured to support existsing schemas.
+No additional steps required, the modules that are using LDAP are very customizable, so they can be configured to support existsing schemas.d